cirorandazzo/callback-analysis/README.md

-# Callback Analysis
+# Loom Analysis

+> [!WARNING]
+> [Callback analysis](https://github.com/cirorandazzo/callback-analysis) repo started for analysis of loom data, but came to encompass other projects.
+In this repo, I'm splitting off code for (1) loom experiment analysis and (2) exploratory movement analysis code.

 ## Usage

+> [!TIP]
 > See [INSTALL.md](./docs/INSTALL.md) for installation instructions (to be done once).

+> [!TIP]
 > See [STARTUP.md](./docs/STARTUP.md) for startup instructions (how to open jupyter notebooks and run `.ipynb` files).

 1. `make_df.ipynb`: given a list of supported `.mat` files, creates a stimulus-aligned dataframe.
 Saves as a `.pickle` for loading into other python code and/or as multiple `.csv` files for external compatibility.
 1. `callbacks.ipynb`: Given pickled dfs from `make_df.ipynb`, generates some useful plots and summary statistics.

-> [!WARNING]
-> Not all `callbacks.ipynb` plots are currently supported for evsonganaly `.not.mat` files due to file_info issue.

-### Pipeline: Evsonganaly

-1. Label calls in Evsonganaly
-2. Run `make_df.ipynb` directly on output `.not.mat` files.

 ### Pipeline: DeepSqueak

 1. Label calls in DeepSqueak
-    - Check `callback_summaries.m` for summary information on contents.
 2. `prep_for_export.m`
     - Transforms deepSqueak output into a python-importable .mat
 3. `make_df.ipynb`

+> [!WARNING]
+> Not all `callbacks.ipynb` plots are currently supported for evsonganaly `.not.mat` files due to file_info issue.
+Some newer repos may provide a structure for fixing this (eg, see [sig1r-analysis/parse_parameters.py](https://github.com/cirorandazzo/sig1r-analysis/blob/main/parse_parameters.py)).

 ## Other files

-- `kde.ipynb`: a first go at spline fitting
 - Loom-only experiment analyses
   - `loom-only.ipynb`: analyze loom startle latency based on audio signal
   - `movement.ipynb/.py`: analyze loom startle latency based on video frame difference
 - `videos-frame_alignment.ipynb`: demonstration of aligning video frames to audio using camera exposure channel in callback audio file

-TODO: .mat file writeups

-Utils (`./utils/`)
-- `deepsqueak.py`
-    - functions for processing deepsqueak outputs
-- `plot.py`
-    - functions for plotting
-- `video.py`
-    - functions for analyzing callback videos

 ## DataFrames

-TODO: update data structure documentation

 ### stim_trials

 Each row represents one stimulus and subsequent calls.

 Fields:

 - `trial_start_s`: start time of this stimulus in audio file
 - `trial_end_s`: end of trial; start time of *following* stimulus in audio file
 - `calls_in_range`: indices of calls in deepsqueak data that have *any segment* overlapping with (trial_start_s, trial_end_s); range exclusive to prevent inclusion of subsequent stimulus